-Researching unpaid or denied claims is a time-consuming and frustrating process.
+Researching unpaid or denied claims is a time-consuming and frustrating process for optometry and ophthalmology practices.
 On average, more than 25% of lost practice revenue comes from poor medical billing and revenue cycle management practices.
-According to the Medical Group Management Association (MGMA), the average cost of reworking a claim is $25 to $30.
+According to the Medical Group Management Association (MGMA), the average cost of reworking a claim is $25.

 Closing these gaps requires spot-on attention to patient information, treatment and diagnostic codes, and evolving billing rules and insurance regulations.
 Trapping all the details so your claims get submitted and paid correctly on time is a challenge for many medical practices.